What are travel credit cards?

 However, providers then apply a variety of fees to make the exchange depending on the type of transaction – which is where costs can really start racking up.

 There are three different types of charges that can be layered on when using a credit card:

-- Interest on cash withdrawals – When using a credit card you’ll be charged interest on cash withdrawals straight away, which can be a lot higher than the interest you are charged for purchases.
+- Interest on cash withdrawals When using a credit card you’ll be charged interest on cash withdrawals straight away, which can be a lot higher than the interest you are charged for purchases.

-So it’s important to choose carefully, as some cards could prove a costly travel companion.
+So it’s important to choose carefully, as some cards could prove to be a costly travel companion.
 Use the wrong card and you could be hit with all three of these charges.

 Specialist travel credit cards will normally waive the non-sterling transaction fee and in some cases the cash fee too, making it much cheaper to spend on foreign transactions.

 How much does your card charge?

 Now that you know what to look for, check what your credit card provider charges on foreign transactions to see if you might be better off with a specialist travel credit card.

 Most credit card providers charge a non-sterling transaction fee of 2.99% and a non-sterling cash fee of 3% (minimum £3), plus cash advance interest that can be as high as 29.9% and sometimes charged daily.